 Toggle: English / Spanish

 The procedure is usually done in the hospital or outpatient surgical center under general anesthesia (while you are asleep and pain-free).
-However, very rarely, this procedure may also be done using local anesthesia.
-This numbs only the area affected by the surgery and allows you to stay awake.
+The procedure is performed in the following way:

 You may also have shoulder pain for a few days.
 The gas used during the procedure can irritate the diaphragm, which shares some of the same nerves as the shoulder.
 You may also have an increased urge to urinate, since the gas can put pressure on the bladder.